NHOrus/srwq-compilation/episode-01.md

 "AHUHUHUH!
 No!
 I want to live!!!
 I have a girl waiting for me at home!
 I have two!!
 Plea-hea-hea-hease!
 Bawhuhuhuhuuu!!"

 "S-stupid EFA pilot!
-It's not like I hate you or anything...I JUST LOVE THE SOUND YOUR FLESH MAKES AS IT'S RENT IN BETWEEN THE SCRAP LEFT IN YOUR UNIT!"
+It's not like I hate you or anything...
+I JUST LOVE THE SOUND YOUR FLESH MAKES AS IT'S RENT IN BETWEEN THE SCRAP LEFT IN YOUR UNIT!"

 And with that, you empty the clip of your railgun into his cockpit.
 The thing was busted up in the melee anyways.